-- 1) Choose traumatic memory: Help recipient use the following guidelines to choose an appropriate mild-moderate traumatic memory: A time-efficiency option is for the recipient to do this before the practice exercise (as preparation homework). - A memory you have talked about before, and that has been emotionally connected when you have talked about it in the past.
-(Please do not use a memory that you have talked about, but with emotional numbness/disconnection we don't want a major traumatic memory to connect emotionally for the first time in the middle of your beginner exercise.) - A memory you have talked about before without decompensating.
+- 1) Choose traumatic memory: Help recipient use the following guidelines to choose an appropriate mild-moderate traumatic memory: For time efficiency, ask recipient to do this before the practice exercise (as preparation homework). - A memory you have talked about before, and that has been emotionally connected when you have talked about it in the past.
+(Please do not use a memory that you have talked about, but with emotional numbness/disconnection we don't want a major traumatic memory to connect emotionally for the first time in the middle of your beginner exercise.) - A memory you have talked about before without getting stuck and/or decompensating.
 (You did not need a lot of time to get back on your feet, and you did not need others to help you get back on your feet.) - If the traumatic memory from the earlier safety-net exercises worked well, you can use it again.

-2) Positive memory recall and appreciation:
+2) Positive memory recall and appreciation (5-7 min):